kubevela/catalog/workloads/README.md

-# OAM Workloads
+# KubeVela Workloads

-Currently we have OAM workloads as below:
+Currently we have KubeVela workloads as below:

 ## Core Workloads